 Investor Network on Climate Risk (INCR)

-PGIM, the asset management business of Prudential Financial, joined the Investor Network on Climate Risk (INCR) early in 2009.
-INCR, an $11 trillion network of investors that includes asset managers, state and city treasurers and comptrollers, public and labor pension funds, foundations, and other institutional investors, seeks to promote a better understanding of the financial risks and opportunities posed by climate change.
-PGIM Real Estate is the real estate investment business of PGIM.
+PGIM, the asset management business of PFI, of which PGIM Real Estate is a part, joined the Investor Network on Climate Risk (I NCR) early in 2009.
+I NCR, an $15 trillion network of investors that includes asset managers, state and city treasurers and comptrollers, public and labor pension funds, foundations, and other institutional investors, seeks to promote a better understanding of the financial risks and opportunities posed by climate change.

 Global Real Estate Sustainability Benchmark (GRESB)

 In 2013, PGIM Real Estate joined the Global Real Estate Sustainability Benchmark (GRESB).
 GRESB's mission is to enhance and protect shareholder value by elevating and improving sustainability best practices in the global real estate sector.
-During 2014, 637 listed property companies and private equity real estate funds provided sustainability data on 56,000 buildings from approximately 50 countries representing US$ 2.1 trillion of gross asset value.
+During 2017, more than 850 property companies and funds provided sustainability data on 77,000 buildings from nearly 62 countries representing US$3.7 trillion of gross asset value.